Genocides in history (1946 to 1999): Mengistu regime

 Ethiopia's former Soviet-backed Marxist dictator Mengistu Haile Mariam was tried in an Ethiopian court, in absentia, for his role in mass killings.
 Mengistu's charge sheet and evidence list covered 8,000 pages.
 The evidence against him included signed execution orders, videos of torture sessions, and personal testimonies.
 The trial began in 1994 and on 12 December 2006 Mengistu was found guilty of genocide and other offences.
 He was sentenced to life in prison in January 2007.
 Ethiopian law includes attempts to annihilate political groups in its definition of genocide.

-106 Derg officials were accused of genocide during the trials, but only 36 of them were present.
+Including Mengistu, 55 Derg officials were found guilty of genocide during the trials.
 Several former Derg members have been sentenced to death.
 Zimbabwe refused to respond to Ethiopia's extradition request for Mengistu, which permitted him to avoid a life sentence.
 Mengistu supported Robert Mugabe, the former long-standing President of Zimbabwe, during his leadership of Ethiopia.